 Still on the walk, the oldest Cafe in Zagreb inhabits the corner of Jurjevska, Ilirski Trg and Radiceva Ul.
-It’s terrace is a well known daytime meeting point for coffee or wine and it is also a popular night spot.
+The terrace of Cafe Palainovka is a well known daytime meeting point for coffee or wine and a popular night spot.
 Sitting beneath the leafy trees on the terrace with another coffee seemed like the perfect thing to do.

 To the right the walk continues through the Museum district via St. Marks Church to the historic funicular and 13th Century Lotrščak Tower from where a cannon is fired every mid-day.

 Visit the Museum of Broken Relationships Zagreb

 I’d read some positive reports of the close-by Museum of Broken Relationships, which led to us breaking our no museum rule, but reading all those heart-broken memoirs left me feeling maudlin.
 In true Croatian style the museum boasted a popular cafe and looking around at the many kava sipping couples, I wondered if they were secretly reflecting on their own relationships and if any actually broke-up while there.

 With St. Mark’s Church and it’s square behind you can see down to the box shaped tower.

 Beside the tower there are views to the lower town and the Funicular that dates back to 1890.

 Where is Dolac Market Zagreb

 Beneath the old town and Dolac Market is the Jelačić plac or as it is simply known Trg (the square).
 It is a grand meeting place that accommodates masses of people and the main tram line too.
 The comparison of size between people and buildings in this photo shows the grand scale of the square itself.